apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2023 Election Results from Your Local Election Headquarters**
+**Rivian Ends Amazon Van Exclusivity, Raises Production Forecast**

-You can read more about it [here](https://www.rochesterfirst.com/news/your-local-election-hq/2023-election-results-from-your-local-election-headquarters/).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2023-11-07/rivian-ends-amazon-van-exclusivity-raises-production-forecast).

 ## Requirements
 - Python 3.8